corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

-### 1. Switch any RPC clients to use the new RPC library
+### 1. Update RPC clients to use the new RPC library

 Although the RPC API is backwards compatible with Corda 3, the RPC wire protocol isn’t.
 Therefore, to use the new version of the RPC library, RPC clients, such as web servers, need to be updated in lockstep with the node.
 As Corda 4 delivers RPC wire stability, you